Brazil–Mexico relations: High-level visits

 Foreign Minister Ramiro Saraiva Guerreiro attending the North–South Summit in Cancún along with Mexican President José López Portillo, 1981.

-President Felipe Calderón along with President of Brazil Luiz Inácio Lula da Silva in Mexico City; August 2007.
+President Felipe Calderón along with President Luiz Inácio Lula da Silva in Mexico City; August 2007.

 President Dilma Rousseff attending the G-20 summit in Los Cabos, Mexico; 2012.

 President Dilma Rousseff and President Enrique Peña Nieto in Mexico City; 2015.

-First Lady of Mexico Beatriz Gutiérrez Müller and President Luiz Inácio Lula da Silva in Brasília; January 2023.
+President Andrés Manuel López Obrador and President Luiz Inácio Lula da Silva (and other leaders) in Mexico City; October 2024.

 President Claudia Sheinbaum attending the G-20 Rio de Janeiro Summit; November 2024.

 Bilateral agreements

 Both nations have signed numerous bilateral agreement such as an Arbitration Agreement (1909); Commerce Agreement (1931); Agreement for the revision of Texts for the Teaching of History and Geography (1933); Extradition Treaty (1933); Agreement for Scientific and Technical Cooperation (1974); Agreement for Touristic Cooperation (1974); Agreement on Industrial Cooperation (1979); Agreement on Cultural and Educational Cooperation (1980); Agreement of Cooperation on the Environment (1990); Agreement of Cooperation to Combat Drug Trafficking and Drug Dependency (1996); Agreement for the Establishment of a Regional Center for Teaching Space Science and Technology for Latin America and the Caribbean (1997); Agreement to Prevent Double Taxation and Prevent Tax Evasion in Tax Matters on Income (2003); Treaty of Cooperation on Mutual Legal Assistance in Criminal Matters (2007); Agreement on Air Services (2015); Agreement of Cooperation and Investment Facilitation (2015).